IBM-Cloud/terraform-provider-ibm/website/docs/d/cos_bucket.html.markdown

 **Note:**

  Either days or years should be provided for default retention, both cannot be used simultaneoulsy.

+ - `website_endpoint` - (String) Website endpoint, if the bucket is configured with a website.
+If not, this will be an empty string.

 - `single_site_location` - (String) The location to create a single site bucket.
 - `storage_class` - (String) The storage class of the bucket.